w3labkr/nextjs-supabase-dashboard/README.md

 - Would you like to use TypeScript? `No`
 - Would you like to use ESLint? `Yes`
-- Would you like to use Tailwind CSS? `No`
+- Would you like to use Tailwind CSS? `Yes`
 - Would you like to use `src/` directory? `No`
 - Would you like to use App Router? (recommended) `Yes`
 - Would you like to customize the default import alias (@/*)? `No`